The poles of Igusa zeta integrals and the unextendability of semi-invariant distributions: Introduction

 In Appendix \ref{appendix}, we relate the residues of meromorphic intertwining operators to connecting maps in the Ext-groups long exact sequences.
-We give explicit expression for the first connecting map by using residues (Theorem \ref{Main_Theorem}).
-Using the idea of generalized homomorphism we give a criterion for the triviality of the $1$-cocycles constructed from residues (Theorem \ref{Criterion_Non_Van}).
+We give an explicit description for the first connecting map in terms of residues (Theorem \ref{Main_Theorem}).
+Using the idea of generalized homomorphisms we give a criterion for the triviality of the $1$-cocycles constructed from residues (Theorem \ref{Criterion_Non_Van}).
 This is a homological algebra perspective on the unextendability of invariant distributions.

 {\bf Acknowledgements}: J.\,Hong would like to thank B.\,Sun for the collaboration in \cite{HS} and many discussions on the computation of the examples in Section \ref{ex_sect}.
-J.\,Hong would like to thank the hospitality of Weizmann institute of Science, where the part of the work was done during his visit in June 2017.
+He would like to thank the hospitality of Weizmann institute of Science, where the part of the work was done during his visit in June 2017.
 J.\,Hong is partially supported by the Simons Foundation collaboration grant 524406.

+He would like to thank the anonymous referee for very careful reading and valuable comments which greatly improved the exposition of the paper.